lobecf/DataPiperApp/README.md

     - Store existing job/role database (data is currently seeded)
     - Allow user to READ existing job/role
     - Creation of search input by role
-    - Allow user to input his/her/their credentials for particular role
+    - Allow user to input applicant credentials for particular role

-Further features of app:
-- More robust UI - integration of back links
+Bonus features:
-- Login/signup feature that allows for an admin (IE non engineer) to create or delete a job listing to/from DB
+- CREATE feature for job listing
+- READ applicant detail feature

+Stretch goals
+- UPDATE/DESTROY features for Jobs/Applicants
+- Login/signup feature for employees with encrypted data
-- Allow user to input resume(PDF, doc) to DB
+- Allow user to upload resume(PDF, doc) to DB
 - Addition of validations that throw errors to make sure of clean data